MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-checker-analysis.md

 To fix this issue, ensure that the publishing state **Published** has the **isVisible** check box is selected.

-## List of entities with search result having invalid URL
+## List of tables with search result having invalid URL

 To fix this issue, ensure that your table has appropriate security permission.

-## List of entities with CMS security check failed
+## List of tables with CMS security check failed

 To fix this issue, ensure that your table has proper search page.